shalini-ds/OBJECT-DETECTION-USING-YOLOV5/README.md

 # OBJECT-DETECTION-USING-YOLOV5
-Training a model to detect cars and persons in an image.
+# Training a model to detect two objects that is cars and persons in an image.

+Object Detection is one of the fundamental tasks in computer vision with applications ranging across medicine, robotics, and many others.
+In this task, the dataset consists of images containing people and cars.
+The goal of this task is to train a model that can localize and classify each instance of person and car as accurately as possible.

 --------------------------------------------------------------------------------------------